sweitzel/Biet-O-Matic-BE/documentation/content/manual/_index.en.md

 ### Item Information

-* Information about an item are saved in the `browser.sync.storage` when the user enters a maximum bid or group for it.
+* Information about an item are saved in the `browser.storage.sync` area when the user enters a maximum bid or group for it.
 * The information is also available on other (own) computers if the user has activated session synchronization.

 ### Event Logs